chef/chef-web-docs/content/config_rb_metadata.md

   gem 'chef-sugar'
   ```

-  {{< warning spaces=4 >}}
+  {{< warning >}}

   Use the `gem` setting only for making external chef libraries shipped as gems accessible in a Chef Infra Client run for libraries and attribute files.
-The `gem` setting in `metadata.rb` allows for the early installation of this specific type of gem, with the fundamental limitation that it cannot install native gems.
+The `gem` setting in `metadata.rb` allows for the early installation of this specific type of gem, with the fundamental limitation that it can't install native gems.

-  Do not install native gems with the `gem` setting in `metadata.rb` .
-The `gem` setting is not a general purpose replacement for the [chef_gem resource](/resources/chef_gem/), and does not internally re-use the `chef_gem` resource.
+  Don't install native gems with the `gem` setting in `metadata.rb`.
+The `gem` setting isn't a general purpose replacement for the [chef_gem resource](/resources/chef_gem/), and doesn't internally re-use the `chef_gem` resource.
 Native gems require C compilation and must not be installed with `metadata.rb` because `metadata.rb` runs before any recipe code runs.
-Consequently, Chef Infra Client cannot install the C compilers before the gem installation occurs.
+Consequently, Chef Infra Client Linux install the C compilers before the gem installation occurs.
 Instead, install native gems with the `chef_gem` resource called from the recipe code.
 You'll also need to use the `build_essential` resource in the recipe code to install the prerequisite compilers onto the system.

   Pure ruby gems can also be installed with `metadata.rb`.